jutge-org/jutge-problems-toolkit/README.md

 ```

 The `\Sample` section will be automatically replaced to contain the sample test cases.
 Alternatively, one can use the `\SampleOneCol` or the `\SampleTwoCol` macros to better adjust the column formatting of the the
-sample test cases.
-RunPython users should use `\SampleSession` to get their sample test cases properly formatted as interactive Python sessions.
+sample test cases. `RunPython` users should use `\SampleSession` to get their sample test cases properly formatted as interactive Python sessions.

-The title inside the `\Problem{}` macro should match the title in the metadata given in the `problem.lang.yml` file, but here it can contain math or LaTeX macros.
+The title inside the `\Problem{}` macro should match the title in the metadata given in the `problem.lang.yml` file, but on the LaTeX file it can contain math or LaTeX macros.

 ### Figures